brandon-le-1/shopify_app/README.md

   * Rails 7.0.1
   * Ruby 3.0.3
 * Fork and clone the repository
-* `cd` in your local repo version and run the following commands
+* `cd` in your local repo version and run the following commands:
    * To install the gems:
      * `bundle` (you may have to `bundle update` and then try again if this command fails)
    * To setup the database: